-The 11,000-gallon concrete tank was cleaned and inspected in July.
-The connections; there are currently 19 concentrations and is linked to other health effects such as skin damage and circulatory problems.
+The 11,000-gallon concrete tank was cleaned and inspected in 2021.
+The connections; there are currently 19 which lists potential contamination for each Group A water source in the state.
+This is an interactive map.

+A Water System Plan is available from our office that provides more information about the Madrona The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ concentrations and is linked to other health effects such as skin damage and circulatory problems.
 Copper: Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
-People with Wilson's Disease containing lead in excess of the action level could experience delays in their physical or mental development.
-Children could show slight deficits in attention span and learning abilities.
-Adults who drink water with excess lead over many years could develop kidney problems or high blood pressure.
-Manganese: Manganese is known to occur naturally in well water due to the type of rock a well may be drilled into.
+People with Wilson's Disease be drilled into.
 Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.